 Students may request a statement of charges to send to their private insurance to get reimbursed at the time of service if the service could not be covered by HF.
 This statement contains all necessary information for filing insurance with private carriers.

 UHS is a participating provider for the Student Health Insurance Plan only.
 Services at UHS may not be covered by other insurance plans, in which case students are responsible for any balance on their account.

 While the Health Fee entitles students to most services at UHS at no cost, UK offers the Student Health Plan (SHP) as a health insurance plan customized to meet the year-round needs of UK students.

 SHP includes coverage for services not included in the Health Fee, such as lab tests, x-rays, MRIs, surgery, emergency care, and medication

-The University of Kentucky is contracted with Academic HealthPlans, Inc. in conjunction with Anthem to provide the school-sponsored student health plan for the 2017-18 school year.
+The University of Kentucky is contracted with Academic HealthPlans, Inc. in conjunction with Anthem to provide the school-sponsored student health plan.
 Additional details are available on the UK Student Health Plan (SHP) website.

 On the SHP website you can:

 - View the complete Certificate Brochure with coverage details.

 Remember, purchasing a health plan is never a guarantee you will avoid out-of-pocket costs for medical care.
 The best way to make this, or any, coverage work for you is to be informed and proactive.
 Check the covered benefits before your procedure whenever possible.
 Know the specifics and communicate with your medical provider.
 Deadlines apply.